silver-mx/silver-mx.github.io/_posts/2021-12-25-dissecting-angular-component-test-part-1.md

 `beforeEach` runs initialization that applies to all specs.
 The logic makes use of `TestBed`, a testing utility provided by Angular for constructing dynamically a test module that emulates an `@NgModule`. `TestBed` helps us to configure the environment to unit test a component, and to inject services and other dependencies required by the tested component (see [TestBed docs](https://angular.io/guide/testing-services#angular-testbed)).

 `TestBed.configureTestingModule({...})` creates a testing module to test our component.
 Angular applications are modular and contain at least one module(see [NgModules](https://angular.io/guide/architecture-modules)).
 Modules serve as containers to include components, service providers, among others.
 A testing module normally receives the following metadata:
-  * `declarations`: Defines the components, directives, or pipes belonging to the testing module.
-Normally you include the component under testing, `ShippingComponent` in our example.
+  * `declarations`: Defines the components, directives, and pipes belonging to the testing module defined under `configureTestingModule()`.
+Normally you include the component under testing, `ShippingComponent` in our example, but other classes can be included if needed.
   <br/>

-  * `imports`: Lists other modules whose exported classes are needed to access and interact with the component's [template](https://angular.io/guide/architecture-components#templates-and-views).
+  * `imports`: Lists other modules whose exported classes are needed by the tested component.
+An example is [Angular Material's](https://material.angular.io/components/categories)'s modules, which are imported when the tested component uses UI components like `MatSelect` , `MatInput`, `MatButton` in its [template](https://angular.io/guide/architecture-components#templates-and-views).
   <br/>

-  * `providers`: Lists creators of the services needed for our testing modules. `TestBed` injects such services into the tested component via dependency injection.
+  * `providers`: Lists creators of services not exported by modules listed in `imports`, and that are required by the tested component. `TestBed` injects such services into the tested component via dependency injection.
+An example is a [*spy*](https://jasmine.github.io/tutorials/your_first_suite#section-Spies) that gets provided/injected into the component for stubbing responses and isolating the component's testing.

 ---
 :exclamation: The `imports` and `providers` sections are added in the second part, where we set the `ShippingComponent`'s dependencies.